apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 Clients with this token have the full permissions of the user.

-*Role Delegation Tokens:* These contain an "STS Session Token" requested by the STS "Assume Role" API, so grant the caller to interact with S3 as specific AWS role, *with permissions restricted to purely accessing that specific S3 bucket*.
+*Role Delegation Tokens:* These contain an "STS Session Token" requested by the STS "Assume Role" API, granting the caller permission to interact with S3 using a specific IAM role, *with permissions restricted to accessing a specific S3 bucket*.

 Role Delegation Tokens are the most powerful.
 By restricting the access rights of the granted STS token, no process receiving the token may perform